Showroom of Compassion: Recording and release

-During the first sessions, Cake released a statement that the band would convert the electrical components in their studio so it would work solely on solar power.
+During the first recording sessions, Cake released a statement saying the band would convert the electrical components in their studio so it would work solely on solar power.
 Panels were installed by Borrego Solar and all of Showroom of Compassion was recorded using the new system.
 Subsequently, the album was recorded solely on solar energy in Cake's refitted studio, rechristened "Upbeat Studio".

 The band also offered a limited autographed version of the album for pre-sale.

 The album was released in Australia in May 2011 through Inertia Music.

 Cake worked with Callicore Studio in 2011 and released an animated music video for the song "Long Time".

 Packaging

 The design for Showroom of Compassion marks a slight stylistic departure from previous Cake releases.
 The cover features a shaded, framed image (of a tiger attacking a person) instead of the band's usual flat-color printed imagery.
 The design for the album is credited to Aesthetic Apparatus.
 In keeping with the band's environmental activism, the album insert notes that the material used to make the album was "100% recycled paper stock and vegetable dyes".
-The physical release of Showroom of Compassion was packaged with a temporary bee tattoo, which the band asked fans to take pictures of and post online.
+The physical release of Showroom of Compassion was packaged with a temporary tattoo of a bee, which the band asked fans to apply to themselves, take pictures of, and post online.